EUROPEAN ACADEMY OF INDUSTRIAL HERITAGE

 All sites in Europe face the problem of finding well-trained staff, as industrial heritage conservation and management is not the same as other cultural conservation and management.
 That's why ERIH has set up the European Academy of Industrial Heritage with the aim of attracting young people, especially students, to European industrial heritage as a career option.

-In cooperation with universities, we created lecture series for this purpose.
-So far, we have organised corresponding courses together with the Saarland University in Saarbrücken and the University of Trier (Germany) in 2019 and in 2021 in cooperation with the University of Silesia in Katowice (Poland).
+In collaboration with universities, we have developed a series of lectures.
+So far, we have organised courses with the University of Saarland in Saarbrücken and the University of Trier (Germany) in 2019 and with the University of Silesia in Katowice (Poland) in 2021.

-The programme is based on a co-developed series of lectures on European industrial heritage and covers topics such as industrial history, cultural heritage, identity, deindustrialisation process and its consequences, redevelopment, tourism as well as event concepts and cultural networks and also includes field trips to the ERIH Anchor Points in the region.
-Students will become familiar with the definitions, attributes of the phenomenon and theoretical models of approaches.
-At the end of the course students will be able to recognize, demonstrate and analyse examples of industrial heritage in practise.
+The programme is based on a jointly developed series of lectures on European industrial heritage, covering topics such as industrial history, cultural heritage, identity, deindustrialisation and its consequences, regeneration, tourism, event concepts and cultural networks, and includes field trips to ERIH Anchor Points in the region.
+Students will be introduced to definitions, characteristics of the phenomenon and theoretical models of approaches.
+By the end of the course, students will be able to identify, demonstrate and analyse examples of industrial heritage in practice.

-The lectures of the course in Katowice dealt with the following topics:
+The lectures of the Katowice course covered the following topics: